kasparasman/anthropos-web_on_domas_repo/architecture/avatarGen/Prompts.md

 Futurist Portrait • 1 : 1 Square • Shoulders-Up
 ========================================

-- Emphasize overall brightness: The Innovator avatar should appear more glowing and well-lit, avoiding dark or muddy lighting.
-Use luminous gradients, rim-lights, and high-key lighting to ensure the portrait feels vibrant and illuminated.
+- Emphasize overall brightness: The Innovator avatar must appear glowing, well-lit, and vibrant, with no dark or muddy lighting.
+Use luminous gradients, rim-lights, and high-key lighting to create a sense of illumination and energy.
 - Limitless Crest customization: The LIMITLESS_CREST_B64 (shaka sign) must be visually customized to match the Innovator theme and color palette.
-Adjust the outline, inner-glow, and any accent effects to harmonize with the Innovator's visual identity, ensuring the crest feels fully integrated and on-brand.
+Adjust the outline, inner-glow, and accent effects to harmonize with the Innovator's visual identity, ensuring the crest feels fully integrated and on-brand.
+- **Facial Color Fidelity (MANDATORY):** The avatar's facial skin tones must accurately match natural human skin colors as seen in the user's selfie.
+Only allow color shifts caused by environmental or scene lighting (such as colored rim-lights or ambient glows from the background or FX), but do not stylize, exaggerate, or replace the base skin color with non-human hues.
+The result must always be recognizably human, with lighting effects layered on top of realistic skin tones.
+- **Crest Orientation (MANDATORY):** The LIMITLESS_CREST_B64 (shaka sign) must be displayed in the exact orientation and rotation as provided in the input PNG.
+Do not alter, flip, rotate, mirror, or otherwise change the crest's original angle or direction.
+The crest must appear on the avatar exactly as it appears in the input image, preserving its intended pose and alignment.
+- **Aspect Ratio (MANDATORY):** The final portrait must strictly maintain a 1:1 aspect ratio at every stage of processing and output.
+No stretching, padding, cropping, or compositional changes are allowed that would alter the square format.
+All elements, including the face, crest, background, and effects, must be composed and rendered within a perfect square frame.
+- **Vector AI Art Style (MANDATORY):** The entire avatar, including the face, hair, clothing, background, and all effects, must be rendered in a clean, modern vector AI art style.
+This means using crisp, uniform line art, flat color fills or simple gradients, geometric highlights, and no painterly, raster, or photorealistic textures.
+The result should be visually consistent with high-quality vector illustrations created by professional AI art tools.

 INPUTS
 • USER_SELFIE_B64 = "${SELFIE_B64}"        # shoulders-up, neutral light